7urtles/Hive/README.md

 Launching Image Recognition
 ---------------------------
-Leave the app server running and in new terminal within the cloned folder 'FSDI_Final':
+Leave the app server running and launch new terminal within the main folder 'FSDI_Final':

 cd People-Counting-in-Real-Time